Thirisha12/Litmus-/README.md

 - Restricted websites will be blocked when accessed, and users will see a blocked message.
 - The extension automatically tracks your browsing activity in the background.

-## Only the time spent on websites is being perfectly implemented.
+## Only the time spent on websites (browsing activity tracking) is being perfectly implemented.

+## Values to society
+- Promoting Productivity: Empowers individuals to manage their time effectively and maximize productivity.
+- Reducing Distractions: Minimizes time spent on non-essential websites, helping users stay focused on their goals.
+- Encouraging Mindful Internet Usage: Promotes conscious decision-making regarding online activities, fostering a healthier relationship with technology.
+- Enhancing Digital Well-being: Supports a balanced lifestyle by reducing excessive screen time and promoting digital wellness.
+- Empowering Self-improvement: Provides tools for users to make positive changes in their digital habits and routines.
+- Building a Community of Accountability: Fosters a supportive community focused on mutual growth and development in digital wellness.